pedro-moreira-ibm/bob_workshop_portugal/bob-with-watsonx-orchestrate-labs/wxo-bob/README.md

 ---

-## 3.1: Change BOB Mode to "Advanced"
+## 3.1: Change BOB mode to "Advanced"

 First, make sure you’ve selected “Advanced” mode in BOB.
 This mode is well suited for coding tasks like the ones BOB will be asked to perform in the following steps.

 <img width="3383" height="1970" alt="image" src="https://github.com/user-attachments/assets/764bf5fd-a458-403a-8a17-07a4a5c39693" />

-## 3.2: Ask Bob to Create the Tool
+## 3.2: Ask Bob to create the tool

 **Prompt for Bob:**